wmsummer/CourseraMetaFECapstone/README.md

 # This is a Capstone Project for Coursera Meta Front-End Developer Professional Certificate

-This project is meant to hightlight and demonstate the following skills for a fictional restaurant Little Lemon -HTML
+This project is meant to hightlight and demonstate the following skills for a fictional restaurant Little Lemon
+- HTML
--UI/UX design
+- UI/UX design
--JavaScript
+- JavaScript
--Cascading Style Sheets (CSS)
+- Cascading Style Sheets (CSS)
--React
+- React

 ### `npm start`